 My favorite source for woks is The WokShop.com, located in the heart of San Francisco’s Chinatown (718 Grant Ave).
 For over forty years it’s been the temple for wok cooking with the best selection of woks and an amazing staff that is super knowledgeable.
 They can advise on the best wok for an induction stove, semi-professional range (like a Viking/Wolf) or an ordinary gas stove.
 If you’re lucky to meet the owner, Tane Chan (pictured below), you’ll be charmed by her wit and wok expertise.
 The wok that’s the most popular for a residential stove is the 14-inch flat-bottomed carbon-steel wok (see the wok Tane is holding).
 But the WokShop also has the traditional Cantonese cast-iron wok, hand-hammered woks from China, Northern pao woks, and much, much more…

 If you want a more elaborate gift, include a bamboo steamer that fits into your wok, a spatula, a classic cleaver (for as little as $7), skimmer for deep-fat frying, and negi cutter for cutting fine scallion shreds.
 Or fill the wok with essential condiments like Koon Chun hoisin sauce, organic Kikkoman soy sauce, chili bean sauce, Kadoya sesame oil, and a high smoking point oil such as peanut or grapeseed.
 I can even suggest a great cookbook to go with your wok.
+One of the greatest mistakes made by all the new users of Cialis is mixing the drug with alcoholic beverages.
+Of course, Cialis will work and provide the desired effect anyway; however, under the influence of alcohol, this action will not be as effective and long-lasting as in the person who took this drug when sober.
+However, there are those who neglect the rules.

 A few months ago, my friend Kate introduced me to Mike, a friend who was anxious to get my advice on the best wok to buy.
 I’ve coached lots of people on woks but what cracked me up about Mike was when he told me,”If I can do this wok thing I’m never leaving the house.”
 It’s true.
 The gift of a wok will provide your friends and family with a new passion and a delicious adventure learning the ways of the wok and unlocking its mysteries.